The-MS-LED-Group/Tunnel-Vision-Project/Documentation/Customer statements/Suzette.md

-From meeting with Martin, Eric, and I (3/4/2022)
 - Focus on a task/topic relevant to the user
   - Task: ex HW
     - Create your own TODO list on the app